1924–25 Port Vale F.C. season: Finances

-Cup competitions
+FA Cup

-In the FA Cup, the Vale managed to qualify for the First Round Proper for the first time since 1921–22.
+In the FA Cup, the Vale managed to qualify for the first round for the first time since 1921–22.
 Kirkham and Briscoe scored a combined total of ten goals in the games against Midland League Boston and Central Alliance side Alfreton, with Strange contributing three.
-This set up a difficult encounter with First Division Aston Villa at Villa Park, and Vale were easily outclassed in the second-half, despite leading 1–0 at the break, they finished the game with a 7–2 defeat.
-The nine goals scored amounted to a club record aggregate score in the competition.
+Kirkham scored his first career hat-trick away at Alfreton.
+This set up a difficult encounter with First Division club Aston Villa at Villa Park, the first competitive meeting between the two clubs.
+Vale were easily outclassed in the second half, despite leading 1–0 at the break, and finished the game with a 7–2 defeat after Billy Walker and Len Capewell scored three and four goals respectively.